Nuvorix/Free-WordPress-Glossary-Plugin/README.md

   Use the `[glossary_archive]` shortcode to display the glossary archive page on any page.

 - **Shortcode to exclude terms**:
-  Use the `[gloss_ign]Glossary[/gloss_ign]` shortcode to exclude glossary tooltips on pages or posts.
+  Use `[gloss_ign]Glossary[/gloss_ign]` o exclude specific glossary tooltips on pages or posts.

 - **Adding Glossary Terms**:
-  Add terms in the WordPress dashboard under **Glossary**.
-Include descriptions and abbreviations as needed.
+  Add terms in the WordPress dashboard under "Glossary", including descriptions and abbreviations as needed.

 - **Automatic Tooltips**:
-  Tooltips will automatically appear for glossary terms in posts if the term matches the set criteria (e.g., case sensitive).
+  Tooltips automatically appear in posts for matching glossary terms (case sensitive).

 ## Known Bugs or Errors

-- None, as of right now.
+- None, as as of this version.

 ## How and Why This Plugin Was Created